Jacques Jubé: Early life

 Jacques Jubé was born in Vanves on 26 March 1674.
 He came from a working-class family; his father was a laborer and launderer employed by Montargis, lord of Vanves.
 He began his studies at the Society of Jesus and proceeded to study at Harcourt College.
 With financial support from the Lamoignon family, he joined the seminar of Saint-Magloire where great figures of Jansenism such as Laurent-François Boursier and Jacques Joseph Duguet were.
 Jubé befriended his classmate Cornelius Johannes Barchman Wuytiers (1693–1733), the future bishop of the Old Catholic Church of Utrecht.
-In addition he showed a keen interest in Catholic theology and pursued a course at the Collège de France where he became knowledgeable in foreign languages, including Hebrew, Syriac and the Arab.
+In addition, he showed a keen interest in Catholic theology and pursued a course at the Collège de France where he became knowledgeable in foreign languages, including Hebrew, Syriac, and Arab.

 He became a priest in 1696 and was assigned the church of Vaugrigneuse in 1698, then that of Asnières-sur-Seine in 1701.